 - You may need to cycle the ignition from OFF to ON several times after refueling to allow the fuel system to pump the fuel from the tank to the engine.
 On restarting, cranking time will take a few seconds longer than normal. - Normally, adding 1 gallon (3.8L) of fuel is enough to restart the engine.
-If the vehicle is out of fuel and on a steep grade, more than 1 gallon (3.8L) may be required. - The Service engine soon indicator may come on.
-For more information on the Service engine soon indicator, refer to Warning lights and chimes in the Instrument Cluster chapter.
+If the vehicle is out of fuel and on a steep grade, more than 1 gallon (3.8L) may be required. - The Time indicator may come on.
+For more information on the "check engine" or the "service engine soon" indicator, refer to Warning lights and chimes in the Instrument Cluster chapter.